SEMAFORInformatik/femagtools/docs/models.rst

 nodedist         Factor for node distance      1.0
 ==============  ============================  =====================

-.. note:: if no value for num_slots_gen is given its value is calculated from the the number of slots Q and pole pairs p.
+.. note:: if no value for num_slots_gen is given its value is calculated from the the number of slots Q and pole pairs p. (version added 0.0.16)
-	  .. version added 0.0.16

 Slots
 ^^^^^